Physical Therapy For Stroke Patients

 Physical Therapy For Stroke Patients – Hydrotherapy

-The use of water as a therapeutic medium has led to the development of a treatment modality known as hydrotherapy.
-This includes soaking in a warm bath at home, using special tanks or pools or even taking a shower with pressurized jets and cold or hot water.
+Hydrotherapy is a treatment method resulting from the usage of water as a therapeutic medium.
+This covers bathing in a warm bath at home, using specialized tanks or pools or even shower with pressurized jets using either cold or hot water.

-While it’s not always effective for every ailment, many patients find it helpful to supplement other hydrotherapy treatments to relieve pain and increase mobility and flexibility.
-It can also rehabilitate patients after surgery or injuries that reduce their range of motion or strength.
+Although it’s not always successful for every condition, many patients find it beneficial to augment other hydrotherapy treatments to alleviate pain and boost flexibility and mobility.
+After surgery or injuries limiting patients’s range of motion or strength, it can also help them recover.

-At Orthopaedic Hospital of Wisconsin, we see patients for various diagnoses and concerns, including Postural Orthostatic Tachycardia Syndrome, Cerebral Palsy, Fibromyalgia, Multiple Sclerosis, and any pain, mobility, or flexibility issues.
+Patients visiting Orthopaedic Hospital of Wisconsin for a variety of diagnosis and concerns including Postural Orthostatic Tachycardia Syndrome, Cerebral Palsy, Fibromyalgia, Multiple Sclerosis, and any pain, movement, or flexibility problems.

 Related Article: Float Therapy NYC